ai4protein/ProSST/README.md

 Code for ProSST: A Pre-trained Protein Sequence and Structure Transformer with Disentangled Attention.

 ## News
-- Our MSA-Enhanced model [ProtREM](https://github.com/tyang816/ProtREM) have achieved 0.518 Spearman's rho in the ProteinGym benchmark.
+- Our MSA-Enhanced model [ProtREM](https://github.com/tyang816/ProtREM) has achieved 0.518 Spearman's rho in the ProteinGym benchmark.

 ## 1 Install